• Skip to primary navigation

 Even if I didn’t write a food blog, I would use it.

 I’m currently on my second ice cream machine.
-My first one developed a scratch in the frozen bowl part, and the chemical liquid inside seeped out.
+My first one developed a scratch in the frozen bowl part, and the liquid inside seeped out.

 So, treat those bowls with kindness.
 Never use anything metal in them.
 Clean them out as soon as possible after using, and store them in a cool dry place.